 mysql>

-3. List all accounts as User and Host pairs.
+2. List each account as a User and Host pair.

 mysql> SELECT User, Host FROM mysql.user ORDER BY User, Host;